RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bc-extension-methods.md

 ### Extension Methods File

-Inside our class library `webclasslib`, we will create a new file that is called `BackendExtensions.cs` which will contain the `BackendExtensions` class:
+Inside our class library `webclasslib` folder, we will create a new file that is called `BackendExtensions.cs` which will contain the `BackendExtensions` class:
 .

+We will add the following code to the file `BackendExtensions.cs`:

 ```csharp
 using System;